Australian Opal Cutters

 Not only do we ethically source the best quality gemstones directly from the mines, but we also produce a large majority of our gemstone jewelry.

 Each Opal and gemstone from Australian Opal Cutters is guaranteed with our warranty and service guarantee!

 We offer a vast range of Australian Opal Types, Black Opals, Boulder Opals, Opal Doublets, Opal Triplets, Opal Fossils, Premium Opals, Light Opals and many unique variants.
 We also offer a stunning variety of Australian Opal Jewelry, Opal Rings, Opal Earrings, Opal Pendants, Opal Necklaces, Opal Watches, and custom pieces to make your dreams come true.

-Our Physical store is located in the centre of Sydney, and we are the best place to buy Australian Opals and Pearls in Sydney and throughout Australia on our online store.
+Our Physical store is located in the centre of Sydney, and we are the best place to buy Australian Opals in Sydney and throughout Australia on our online store.
 We offer curbside collection too!
 Every item of jewelry is handcrafted using high-quality materials and thoroughly tested before being shipped.
 Along with our warranty and service guarantee, you the customers are entitled to free cleaning services, re-polishing, prong-setting tightening and re-rhodium plating to return every piece to its ‘as new’ condition!

 If you are looking to buy opals in Melbourne, opals in Brisbane, or any other Australian city and even globally, distance is no issue with Australian Opal Cutters!
 Orders are processed daily, and delivery is quick and secure.
 We will work with you and our motto is ‘we are here to help’!
 We love happy customers and we live by the Golden Rule.